pushkin-consortium/pushkin/docs-gitbook/faq/FAQ.md

 If your Pushkin site and the CLI repo are in the same parent directory, you can simply run `node ../pushkin-cli/build/index.js install site`.
 You can access the other CLI commands by replacing `pushkin` in the same way with `node ../pushkin-cli/build/index.js`.

-## How to use unpublished templates?
+## How do I use unpublished templates?

 If you want to run an unpublished site or experiment template, you can select "url" after running `install site` or `install experiment`.
 When prompted, enter the URL to the releases of the relevant GitHub repo.
 The URL should begin with "https://" and end with "releases", but either the api.github.com or github.com URL will work.